Self Care Is Just Another Thing for Us to Fail At

 When I lose it and I’m struggling, it’s usually because I’m stretched too thin.
 We can all relate to a version of this: You’re trying to make dinner, keep your eye on a thread of urgent work emails and deal with math homework on compound fractions all while answering 17 text messages from your husband about what size screw is needed for the closet door that’s been broken for nine months.

-In the midst of all this chaos, somebody short who calls you mom will demand to know why you had the gall to forget to sign her zoo trip permission form.
+In the midst of all this chaos, somebody short who calls you mom will demand to know why you had the gall to forget to get her skates sharpened.

 And so you lose it.
 Your mask slips off and you go ape-shit.
 But this is not a bad thing, unless you’re throwing feces like actual apes.
 Or maybe that’s monkeys.
 Anyway, you will then remind your little angels about how hard their parents work to make sure there is food on the table and money for riding lessons and dental care.